-It is 2.34am and you are asleep, when you are woken up by your mobile ringing, it is your daughter.
+It is 2.34am and you are asleep, your mobile ringing wakes you up, it is your daughter.
 She is calling you from where she works as a Children’s Nurse in Accident & Emergency.
 You answer.
 She is breathless, in a panic, and crying, and is repeatedly shouting, “I don’t know what to do!”
-She tells you that a young child has just died and she has to go back in and sit with the parents.
+She tells you that a young girl has just died and she has to go back in and sit with her parents.

 What would you say or do?

 How about simply listening.
 Listening.
 Not trying to fix her problem, not trying to take away her pain, just allowing her to be.
 Holding the space for her to let it all out.

 After about 6 or 7 minutes, she took a deep breath and said, “I am fine now, thank you.
 I know what I need to do”.
 She went off to see the parents…I took an hour or more to get back to sleep.

 What we are talking about here is the Master skill of communications – Listening,

 Remember the time when you were speaking to a colleague.
 They were looking at you, nodding in response, yet you knew they were not listening.
 Turning that around, remember the time when your partner or child was speaking to you.
 You were looking right at them, nodding, yet you know you were not listening.
 We are all guilty.
 We have learned how to fake paying attention, fake being present, fake listening.
 Yet both sides know we are faking it.
 We are only hearing them speak.

 Think about the last time you were in a team meeting or even the last Board meeting.
 How long was it before you said anything?
 Before everyone had a chance to speak again, did you get the opportunity to speak, even to just say a few words?
 Did you get the chance to share your thoughts?
 Was there so much interrupting going on it left you wondering if you could be bothered to speak?
 Did they allow you to sit in your silence, waiting curiously for what you were about to say?
 Could you feel them actively listening, safe in the knowledge that you would not be interrupted?
 How might that feel like?